ericyu423/LearnAppleTVOS/README.md

     }

-# what happen in each situation
+# what happen in each incorrect situation

       do{
              let data = try Data(contentsOf: url)